-Due to an enthusiastic response, a second printing of Prairie Sunset was done for 2017 as a special version for Canada’s 150th anniversary.
-The author has been travelling throughout western Canada in 2017, and the book is available in a growing number of stores.
+Thanks to an enthusiastic response, a second printing of Prairie Sunset was done for 2017 as a special version for Canada’s 150th anniversary.
+Following the author’s travels throughout western Canada in 2017, the book is available in over 150 stores.

 The second printing of the book includes a translucent band with the official Canada 150 logo on a special vellum paper.
-The eye-catching band contains readers’ comments on the inside front jacket, and is removeable for use as a bookmark.
+The eye-catching band contains readers’ comments on the inside front jacket, and is removable for use as a bookmark.
+This unique edition will be available throughout Canada’s 150th year, until July 1st 2018 – while supplies last.

 Hardcover, 240 pages, 11″ by 11″, full colour, highest quality fine-art book.